 Medical Editor: John P. Cunha, DO, FACOEP

-AtroPen (auto-injector atropine) Injection is used to treatment poisoning by organophosphorous nerve or carbamate insecticides.
+AtroPen (auto-injector atropine) Injection is an anticholinergic agent (muscarinic antagonist) used to treatment poisoning by organophosphorous nerve or carbamate insecticides.
 The AtroPen auto-injector should be used only by persons trained to recognize and treat nerve agent or insecticide intoxication.
-It is intended as an initial treatment of symptoms of insecticide or nerve agent poisonings (i.e., breathing difficulties due to increased secretions); definitive medical care should be sought immediately.
+AtroPen is intended as an initial treatment of symptoms of insecticide or nerve agent poisonings (i.e., breathing difficulties due to increased secretions); definitive medical care should be sought immediately.
 AtroPen should be administered as soon as symptoms of poisoning appear (usually tearing, excessive oral secretions, wheezing, muscle fasciculations, etc.).
-It is an anticholinergic agent (muscarinic antagonist).
-Common side effects include mild to moderate pain at the injection site, dry mouth, blurred vision, sensitivity to light, confusion, headache, dizziness, rapid or irregular heart rate, flushing, urinary problems, constipation, bloating, nausea, and vomiting.
+Common side effects of AtroPen include:

 Different dose strengths of the AtroPen are available depending on the recipient's age and weight.
 In moderate to severe poisoning, the administration of more than one AtroPen may be required until atropinization is achieved.
 AtroPen may interact with pralidoxime, and barbiturates.
 Tell your doctor all medications and supplements you use.
 During pregnancy, AtroPen should be used only if prescribed.
 This drug passes into breast milk in trace amounts.
 Consult your doctor before breastfeeding.

 Our AtroPen (auto-injector atropine) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.